Who is a motor trade policy suitable for?

 Is there a minimum age to be eligible?

-Whilst there is no official minimum age, aside from the fact that you will need to be old enough to drive, a lot of insurance providers will have a minimum age of 21 or even 25.
+While there is no official minimum age, you will need to be old enough to drive.
+Some insurance providers will have a minimum age of 21 or even 25.
 If you need cover for people under 25, we can help.
-We’ll arrange quotes from up to five insurance specialists, which increases your chances of finding a cheap motor trade insurance policy that is suitable for young people.
+Our partners will arrange quotes from up to five motor trade insurance specialists, increasing your chances of finding a suitable policy for young individuals.

-If you run your business from home you will still be required by law to have motor trade insurance.
-In terms of the level of insurance required, you may find that road risk insurance offers enough cover as opposed to combined motor trade insurance, which would protect the “on the road (road risk)” part of your work as well as other areas which may include your contents, equipment and stock.
+You will still be required by law to have motor trade insurance.
+In terms of the level of insurance required, you may find that road risk insurance offers enough cover as opposed to combined motor trade insurance, which would protect the “on the road” risk part of your work as well as other areas, which may include your contents, equipment and stock.

-When you submit the quote form, you will be contacted by up to five insurance providers.
-These providers are specialists and can offer no obligation advice and assistance as well as providing you with tailored policy quotations, particularly useful for people who are new to the motor trade industry.
+When you submit the quote form, up to five insurance providers will contact you.
+These providers are specialists and can offer no-obligation advice and assistance while offering tailored policy quotations.

 Does a policy cover driving any car?

-If you have another job or you are retired while also running a part-time business, it is possible to arrange part-time cover which will make allowance for the fact that you operate under reduced hours.
-This reduction in hours may help reduce the cost of your policy.
+If you have another job or you are retired while also running a part-time business, it is possible to arrange part-time cover.
+This will make allowance for your reduced hours, which may help reduce the cost of your policy.

-Quote Goat brings you an easy-to-use motor trade insurance comparison platform.
+Quote Goat has partnered with an easy-to-use motor trade insurance comparison platform.
 We focus on providing excellent customer service and being 100% impartial.
-Quote Goat can help you find and compare motor trade insurance quotes quickly, assisting in your search for comparatively cheap motor trade insurance deals.
+Via Quote Goat you can find and compare motor trade insurance quotes quickly.